Back to BlogCybersecurity

 How to Implement MFA Across Your Organization (Step-by-Step)

 Multi-factor authentication (MFA) is the single most impactful security control available to businesses today.
 Microsoft's internal research shows that MFA blocks 99.9% of automated account compromise attacks.
-Yet only 57% of SMBs have fully deployed MFA as of 2025.
+Yet many SMBs still have not fully deployed it.

 Free Download